 Don’t take drinks as samples.
 Although we loved some of what we brought home, they add way too much weight to carry around.
 Next year we’ll drink and walk!

 Go for fewer hours over all 3 days vs. trying to fit it all in in 2 long days.

 Stay at a hotel on site!
 The walk to our car after killed us.

 Don’t try to do/see it all and pay attention to the map, so we’re not accidentally backtracking.

 Although we felt like we were eating and drinking all day long, it wasn’t enough to sustain us because we were exerting ourselves so much more than usual.
 Stop for complete meals and drinks.

-Em: This one just goes for me… when registering for the Expo, it asked for our title, meaning something like CEO, Co-Founder, Blogger, etc. but I mistook it for asking for my prefix as in Miss.
-Mrs. etc. so I put Ms. (face-palm) Very embarrassing when I realized, but they nicely reprinted a badge for me on site
+Em: This one just goes for me… when registering , it asked for our title, meaning something like CEO, Co-Founder, Blogger, etc. but I mistook it for asking for my prefix as in Miss.
+Mrs. etc. so I put Ms. (face-palm) Very embarrassing when I realized, but they nicely reprinted a badge for me on site.

-We can’t wait to share in more detail some of our favorite products we found at the Expo (soon to come) and are already excited for next year’s event!
+We can’t wait to share in more detail some of our favorite things we found (soon to come) and we’re already excited for next year’s event!